Calen Addison Game Preview: Sharks vs. Canucks

-The San Jose Sharks, including Calen Addison, will be in action Monday at 10:00 PM ET, and they'll be facing the Vancouver Canucks.
-Looking to wager on Addison's props?
-Here is some information to assist you.
+The San Jose Sharks, including Calen Addison, are in action Saturday against the Vancouver Canucks at SAP Center at San Jose, with the puck dropping at 10:00 PM ET.
+Looking to wager on Addison's props versus the Canucks?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.